cni-iisc/cni-website/_newsletters/2023/may.md

 past_events:
     - name: "The power of adaptivity in representation learning:- from meta-learning to federated learning"
-      description: by Professor Sanjay Shakkottai  from the University of Texas at Austin on 4th April @4pm
+      description: "by Professor Sanjay Shakkottai  from the University of Texas at Austin on 4th April @4pm"
       url: https://youtu.be/iQcmWzRLOBU

     - name: "Converse for quantum fault-tolerance"
-      description: by Professor Avhishek Chatterjee from IIT Madras on 11th April @4pm
+      description: "by Professor Avhishek Chatterjee from IIT Madras on 11th April @4pm"
       url: https://youtu.be/dVyqQ2kfLPw

     - name: Aarogya setu, how India saw covid